Robert Rotenberg

 Robert Rotenberg (born April 21, 1953) is a Canadian criminal defence lawyer and writer, based in Toronto.
 He has worked as a criminal defence lawyer from the 1990s.
 As of March 1, 2024, he practices as part of the association of Rotenberg Shidlowski Jesin.
 Rotenberg's first novel, Old City Hall is an international best-seller.
 He has written seven additional novels.

 Early life and education

 Robert Rotenberg was born and raised in Toronto, with three brothers (Lawrence, David, and Matthew) sons of Jewish parents Dr. Cyril Rotenberg, a physician, and his mother Gertrude Ruth (Gertie) Rotenberg, described as a "woman of initiative, of new ideas and steady values."
 Rotenberg studied at the University of Toronto, Osgoode Hall and the London School of Economics.

 Older brother David Rotenberg also attended the University of Toronto and graduated with a Bachelor of Arts.
-He left Toronto in 1971, eventually making a name for himself first as a theatre director in the United States, and, after he returned to Toronto in 1987, very well respected acting teacher and best-selling novelist in his own right.
+He left Toronto in 1971, eventually making a name for himself first as a theatre director in the United States, and, after he returned to Toronto in 1987, he was a well respected acting teacher and best-selling novelist.